Esri/dynamic-situational-awareness-qt/docs/README.md

 [Line of sight analysis] shows visibility along a line drawn between an observer and a target location.
 The result shows which segments of the line can be seen by the observer and which segments are blocked by an obstruction.
 The line from the observer is green until it encounters a barrier, and beyond that the line is red.
 As the observer and the target move, the line of sight analysis is recalculated.

+> [!TIP]
-***Developer tips:***
+> ***Developer tips:***
+>

-- Both viewshed and line of sight analysis are calculated using the GPU and operate only on the data displayed on the map.
+> - Both viewshed and line of sight analysis are calculated using the GPU and operate only on the data displayed on the map.
 This means that the accuracy of these analyses are limited by the current resolution of the displayed data and the elevation surface.
-- Because [Dynamic Entities] are a kind of GeoElement, they can be used within MessageFeed layers as the target of the analysis tools.
+> - Because [Dynamic Entities] are a kind of GeoElement, they can be used within MessageFeed layers as the target of the analysis tools.

 ## Alerts and conditions